robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0305/README.md

 ## Overview:
-two Xors
+Two Xors.
+Used to simulate an XOR in your signal path.
+Rather than have to have pile of chips, just program the ones you want!

-outputs are either A ^ B or A ^ B ^ C
+Outputs are either `A ^ B` or `A ^ B ^ C`

-Should work fine fot audio frequencies.
+Should work fine for audio frequencies but I would not use this an as real cmos logic chip.

 ## Pinout: